liveahero-wiki/liveahero-wiki.github.io/_charas/hisaki.md

 {% capture BIO_S01 %}
 A young man working at a medium sized factory of a heavy industry equipment manufacturer.

-He looks like a beast-human alien, but because he was adopted by a Japanese family, his full name is Yodobashi Hisaki.
+He looks like a beast-man alien, but because he was adopted by a Japanese family, his full name is Yodobashi Hisaki.

 He has a wide range of knowledge about science and engineering, and is a genius inventor as recognized by himself and his peers alike.